GLOSSARY @F-L-O-W

 dialectic

-– involving a contradiction of ideas which acts as the
+– involving a contradiction of ideas which acts as the determining

-determining factor in their interaction
+factor in their interaction

 dichotomous

-– dividing into two sharply distinguished part or
+– dividing into two sharply distinguished part or classifications

 disposition